Hydrological model: Correlation analysis

+Data-driven models

+Data-driven models in hydrology emerged as an alternative approach to traditional statistical models, offering a more flexible and adaptable methodology for analysing and predicting various aspects of hydrological processes.
+While statistical models rely on rigorous assumptions about probability distributions, data-driven models leverage techniques from artificial intelligence, machine learning, and statistical analysis, including correlation analysis, time series analysis, and statistical moments, to learn complex patterns and dependencies from historical data.
+This allows them to make more accurate predictions and provide insights into the underlying processes.

+Since their inception in the latter half of the 20th century, data-driven models have gained popularity in the water domain, as they help improve forecasting, decision-making, and management of water resources.
+A couple of notable publications that use data-driven models in hydrology include "Application of machine learning techniques for rainfall-runoff modelling" by Solomatine and Siek (2004), and "Data-driven modelling approaches for hydrological forecasting and prediction" by Valipour et al. (2021).
+These models are commonly used for predicting rainfall, runoff, groundwater levels, and water quality, and have proven to be valuable tools for optimizing water resource management strategies.

 Conceptual models

 Conceptual models represent hydrologic systems using physical concepts.
 The conceptual model is used as the starting point for defining the important model components.
 The relationships between model components are then specified using algebraic equations, ordinary or partial differential equations, or integral equations.
 The model is then solved using analytical or numerical procedures.

 Conceptual models are commonly used to represent the important components (e.g., features, events, and processes) that relate hydrologic inputs to outputs.
 These components describe the important functions of the system of interest, and are often constructed using entities (stores of water) and relationships between these entitites (flows or fluxes between stores).
 The conceptual model is coupled with scenarios to describe specific events (either input or outcome scenarios).